Loading catalogs

 Section titled “What loaders have access to”Compiled catalogs

-is enabled:They are provided as files, written in the directory of the configured
+provided as files, written under the directory of the configured

 -